• Skip to primary navigation

 How to make honey mustard glazed ham

-Step 1 — Place the ham in the skillet and score the top of the ham the opposite way of the spiral cut, but not too deeply.
+Step 1 — Place the ham in the skillet and score the top of the ham with a sharp knife in the opposite direction of the spiral cut, but not too deeply.
 Pour the broth over the ham, working it in-between the slices.

 Step 2 — In a small bowl, mix the glaze ingredients together, once combined, press in the fresh thyme and allow to soak.
 Set aside until ready to use allowing the herb to further infuse the glaze.